- Name of school

 - Contact to discuss child needs

-- The School aims to meet the special educational needs and disabilities (SEND) of all our pupils as defined in our SEN policy.
-If you are concerned about your child’s learning or progress in a particular subject, you can contact in the first instance their subject teacher, tutor or the relevant Head of Year.
-If the concerns are in regard to learning need please contact the Assistant Head/Special Educational Needs Co-ordinator (SENCO) directly.
+- The school aims to meet the special educational needs and disabilities (SEND) of all our students as defined in our SEN policy.
+If you are concerned about your child learning or progress, you can contact their form tutor, family outreach worker or head of key stage.
+If you have additional concerns please contact the SENDCo directly.

 - Assessing children

-We conduct baseline testing in literacy and numeracy for all new students in order to identify any additional learning needs that may require support.
+We conduct baseline assessment in literacy and numeracy for all new students in order to identify any additional learning needs that may require support.

-Teachers regularly monitor and assess student progress, using the information to respond to individual needs.
+Teachers monitor and assess student progress, using information to respond to individual needs.